Christy Williams PH.D.

 DEPARTMENT CHAIR, ENGLISH and APPLIED LINGUISTICS

-Christy Williams is Associate Professor and Chair of the Department of English and Applied Linguistics at Hawai`i Pacific University.
+Christy Williams is Professor and Chair of the Department of English and Applied Linguistics at Hawai`i Pacific University.
 She teaches courses in twentieth- and twenty-first-century literature, fantasy, and fairy tales.
 Her research focuses on contemporary fairy tales and retellings in literature and popular culture with an emphasis on gender and narrative.
-She co-edited Beyond Adaptation: Essays on Radical Transformations of Original Works, is co-review editor for Marvels & Tales: Journal of Fairy-Tale Studies, and is the Fairy Tales and Folk Narratives Division Head for the International Conference for the Fantastic in the Arts.
-Her recent book, Mapping Fairy-Tale Space: Pastiche and Metafiction in Borderless Tales, examines the metafictional use of fairy tales in texts ranging from the TV show Once Upon a Time to Kelly Link’s short fiction.
+She co-edited Beyond Adaptation: Essays on Radical Transformations of Original Works, is the Fairy Tales and Folk Narratives Division Head for the International Conference for the Fantastic in the Arts, and is an Associate Editor for Marvels & Tales: Journal of Fairy-Tale Studies.
+Her recent book, Mapping Fairy-Tale Space: Pastiche and Metafiction in Borderless Tales, examines the metafictional use of fairy tales in contemporary literature and television, and it is a 2022 recipient of the Chicago Folklore Prize.

 EDUCATION